 The BIOS determines the day of the week from the other date information.
 This field is for information only.

-Press the right arrow or left arrow key to move to the desired field (date, month, year).
+Press the left or right arrow key to move to the desired field (date, month, year).
 Press the PgUp or PgDn key to increment the setting, or type the desired value into the field.

 Time